Communities

 Could you edit to clarify why divorce would be necessary before marrying another wife?

-rosends‭ wrote over 3 years ago · edited over 3 years ago
+rosends‭ wrote almost 4 years ago · edited almost 4 years ago

 @msh210 I don't know if it would (clearly, I'm playing fast and loose, inventing a time period where there is no automatic chalitzah, but expecting that multiple wives are not an option - mostly because I don't know how multiple wives plays into a yibum marriage and inheritance etc).
 My point simply was that in the hypothetical, he has to have children that are not intertwined with his brother's familial structure.